alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/01_required_source_line.md

 The source-line records the relationship without merging the parties.

-## Canonical Project Link
+## Controlled Project URL

-Each confirmed project must have a canonical project link.
+Each confirmed project must provide a controlled project URL.

-The canonical project link must be real, accurate, publicly verifiable, and connected to the confirmed project.
+The controlled project URL must be real, accurate, publicly accessible, and connected to the confirmed project.

+The controlled project URL must be controlled by the creator, founder, organization, or project requesting Anchor Confirmation.

+The controlled project URL is the public location where the confirmed project can display, cite, or point to its AI Foundations Source-Line Anchor.

-The canonical project link must match the official confirmation record.
+The controlled project URL must match the official confirmation record.

-A copied project name without the matching canonical project link does not create Anchor Confirmation.
+A copied project name without the matching controlled project URL does not create Anchor Confirmation.

+A copied source-line without the matching controlled project URL does not create Anchor Confirmation.

+A copied Anchor ID without the matching controlled project URL does not create Anchor Confirmation.

-A project cannot claim confirmation through a link that is fake, unrelated, private, unverifiable, misleading, or not connected to the confirmed project.
+A project cannot claim confirmation through a URL that is fake, unrelated, private, unverifiable, misleading, or not controlled by the confirmed project.

-If the canonical project link changes, the anchor record must be updated or re-confirmed.
+If the controlled project URL changes, the anchor record must be updated or re-confirmed.

-No matching canonical project link means no confirmed anchor.
+No controlled project URL means no confirmed anchor.

 ## Anchor ID